QinetiQ 1

 QinetiQ 1 was a balloon designed to set a new world altitude record for manned balloon flight of around 40 km (25 miles, 132,000 feet).
-The balloon was named after the main sponsors, QinetiQ (formerly part of DERA, the British Defence Evaluation and Research Agency).
+The balloon was named after the main sponsor, QinetiQ (formerly part of DERA, the British Defence Evaluation and Research Agency).

 The immense 381 m high zero-pressure balloon was constructed from 5,000 kg of polyethylene.
 The lift gas used for the balloon was helium.
-At the anticipated flight ceiling, the balloon's volume would have been 1.25 million m³ (40 million ft³).
+At the anticipated flight ceiling, the balloon's volume would have been 1.25 million m3 (40 million ft3).
 The two pilots, Andy Elson and Colin Prescot, were to occupy an open deck, relying on Zvezda-manufactured Sokol space suits to keep them alive during the anticipated twelve-hour flight.

 The attempt was originally planned for 2002, but adverse high altitude conditions halted attempts in that year.
-The launch site for the twelve-hour flight was decided to be from off the coast of Cornwall.
+The launch site for the twelve-hour flight was decided to be off the coast of Cornwall.

 In 2003 the launch was initially set to take place on 2 September from the deck of RV Triton off the coast of St Ives.
 Early that morning, it was decided to postpone the launch for 24 hours due to cloud cover at high altitude.
 The following morning an attempt was made to inflate the balloon.
 At around 6.55 AM with the balloon inflated to a height of 15 metres, helium began to escape from the envelope.
 An irreparable tear was discovered along one of the seams of the balloon, and all efforts for a flight in 2003 were abandoned.